September 16, 2009

 If he wants to be fidgety, one of the things I like to do is turn him in a tight circle a couple of times like a showmanship horse.
 Then back him up, making sure his body is straight, and say “whoa.”

-Nominating your horse for the AQHA Incentive Fund could be very beneficial.
-Learn how you can earn money with the points your horse earns at AQHA shows.
+Have you nominated your foal for the AQHA Incentive Fund yet?
+Enroll your horse in the program today and earn money with the points your American Quarter Horse earns at AQHA shows.

 Ask someone else to hold your horse so you can step back and look at him to determine the best position for his head.
 A horse that doesn’t have a good-looking back should not have its head up too high because it makes the horse’s back look bad.
 Some horses need to look straight out.
 That also depends on how their neck comes out of their shoulder.